johnhany/awesome-list/README.md

 * [Datapane](https://github.com/datapane/datapane) - An open-source framework to create data science reports in Python.

+* [Visdom](https://github.com/fossasia/visdom) - A flexible tool for creating, organizing, and sharing visualizations of live, rich data.
+Supports Torch and Numpy.

 * [TabPy](https://github.com/tableau/TabPy) - Execute Python code on the fly and display results in Tableau visualizations.

 * [Streamlit](https://github.com/streamlit/streamlit) - The fastest way to build data apps in Python.